Follow Guy on Twitter at @GuyGecht

 Guy leads EFI’s Imaging of Things transformation – printing on any materials from analog process to digital – as the company researches, invents, and deploys next-generation digital technology that brings brands, ideas, and images to life for family-owned businesses and partners around the globe.

 Under Guy’s leadership, EFI transformed from focusing on office printing with 100% of its business coming from OEMs to now, where EFI is focused on digital printing in areas of growth with about two thirds of the business sold directly or via resellers.
 EFI has seen a 12% growth rate on average in the past four years.
-In 2010, Guy set a goal for EFI that the company would reach $1 billion in revenue by 2016, up from $400 million the prior year.
-Each year since then, EFI has recorded record revenue as it tracks toward that goal, most recently with $790 million at the end of 2014.
+In 2010, Guy set a goal for EFI that the company would reach $1 billion in revenue, up from $400 million the prior year.
+Each year since then, EFI has recorded record revenue, most recently generating revenues of $992 million in 2016, a 12% growth over the year prior – all while maintaining a 12% revenue CAGR since 2010.

 Guy joined EFI in 1995.
 He was named as CEO in January 2000 and served as president of the company prior to that, where he spearheaded the launch of EFI’s first print workflow software.
 From 1996-1999, Guy led engineering efforts for the company's largest product line, Fiery Servers Division, culminating as Vice President, Fiery General Manager.